Wildland Project

 These all give a boost to many struggling native species and increase their chances of survival.

-The three beaver families already present on the land have created an extensive area of wetlands, consisting of around fifty dams and pools with their associated fallen and drowned trees, coarse woody debris in the water, and coppiced stems.
+The three beaver families already present on the land have created an extensive area of wetlands, consisting of around sixty dams and pools with their associated fallen and drowned trees, coarse woody debris in the water, and coppiced stems.
 This has already begun the process of catalysing the rewilding of this land in the riparian zone.